If you have leukemia and your damaged white blood cells outnumber healthy ones, you may develop skin symptoms, like rashes, bruising, and mouth sores.

 • difficulty breathing

-• changes in skin color, for instance, darker skin may become duskier and light skin may appear paler
+• changes in skin color; for instance, darker skin may become duskier, and light skin may appear paler

-If you have a diagnosis of leukemia, your doctor will tell you what to look out for and what to do if you see symptoms.
 If leukemia or your treatment has weakened your immune system, it’s best to seek medical advice as soon as any concerns arise.
 Your healthcare team can help you manage these symptoms.

 If you do not have leukemia, it’s worth remembering that rashes and skin changes can happen for many reasons.
 However, if other signs are causing concern, ask a doctor to check them out.
-Many skin changes improve with treatment, and it can be a good idea to rule out more serious causes.